TISUnion/PrimeBackup/docs/config.md

 For example, in the default config, `"back"` is mapped to `2`, which means that the `!!pb back` command requires permission level >= 2 to execute

+Specially, `"root"` refers to the root command, which is usually `!!pb`

 - Type: `Dict[str, int]`